Investing in airports

 2 ICAO, Airbus, GMF 2018

-Source: World Bank, MFG Asset Management.
+Source: World Bank, Magellan.

 What Are the Key Revenue Drivers of Airports?